tetrascience/ts-lib-logger/README.md

 logger.info("Processing file");
 ```

-The consumer (for example ts-service-task-runner:models/task.js) will parse the
+The consumer (for example ts-service-task-runner:models/task.js) will parse stderr logs as JSON and extract relevant information.

 ### Config
 * `throttle_wait` _(optional)_ Refer to  [throttling](#feature-throttle)